JiangyanYu/IntestLine/README.md

 [Option 1: Use IntestLine via docker](#option1-docker)

 [Option 2: Use IntestLine application implemented in FASTGenomics](#option2-fastgenomics) A quick way to try IntestLine.
-Be aware that the configureation of the server is very limited (). therefore it will take a while to unroll a large dataset.
+Be aware that the configureation of the server is very limited (2 vCPUs @2.1GHz, 16 GB RAM).
+Therefore it will take a while to unroll a large dataset.

 [Option 3: Use IntestLine locally (Advanced users)](#option3-local-machine)